AndiKod/nuxt4starter/README.md

 With that in place, we can use the new folders structure and more.
 Read the NuxtDocs for up to date information.

-The intent of this starter is to be a simple template in "opt-in" mode for new Nuxt4 projects.
+The intent of this starter is to be a simple template for new Nuxt4 projects.

 --- The rest of the README is unchanged ---